Princes Street Gardens: Ross Bandstand and Ross Fountain

 The Ross Bandstand in the centre of the West Gardens is named after William Henry Ross, Chairman of the Distillers Company Ltd., who gifted the first bandstand on the site in 1877.
 The present building and terraces date from 1935.

 The Princes Street proprietors contributed £500 as a goodwill gesture to the cost of the bandstand.
 Various concerts and other events are held at the Ross Bandstand including the Festival Fireworks Concert, Men's Health Survival of the Fittest, and during the city's Hogmanay celebrations.
 The Ross Development Trust proposed to rebuild the bandstand as a Ross Pavilion based on design by architects wHY following an international competition in 2017.
+The proposed pavilion was to be known as the Quaich.
+However, the project was not progressed, because of funding shortfalls, the COVID-19 pandemic and the "potential impact on the city’s heritage".

 The Ross Fountain is the focus of the western end of the gardens.
 Gifted by Edinburgh gunsmith Daniel Ross, it was originally installed in 1872 and restored in 2018 with the help of the Ross Development Trust.